 If the legislative initiative introduced by Representative Dennigan (bill number pending) is approved, that is not likely to occur for the next five years.
 OLIS staff has surveyed all the public libraries and has projected reimbursement needs for the next five years.

 If the legislation is not approved and funding is limited, priority will be assigned to projects based on ability to pay, with communities in the lowest quartile of "equalized weighted assessed valuation" ranked highest.
 Priority will also be given to those communities that have not completed a library construction project involving state construction reimbursement funding.

 Because of the limit on funding in any given year, the Office of Library and Information Services may negotiate a percentage of reimbursement for an individual project that is less than fifty percent (50%), depending on the local community's ability to pay, the size of the project, and other projects under consideration.

-Since the program began in 1965, 34 out of Rhode Island's 39 cities and towns have received reimbursement for library construction projects.
-A total of 89 projects have been funded to date; in the next five years 20 more projects are anticipated.
+Since the program began in 1965, 33 out of Rhode Island's 39 cities and towns have received reimbursement for library construction projects.
+A total of 93 projects have been funded to date.

 RI may be small in size, but its library construction reimbursement program is huge in stature, and is probably unique in the nation.
 In those states where library construction funding (grants) takes place at all, the limitations are much greater.
 In Massachusetts, for example, a single, one-year grant may be available, but the waiting list is long and the grants cover a much smaller percentage of the total project costs.